insurance dispute arbitration in Donegal, Pennsylvania 15628

 The arbitration was scheduled for December 2023 at the Westmoreland County Arbitration Center, just a short drive from Donegal.
 The panel consisted of three arbitrators specializing in insurance law, including retired Judge Ellen Marks.

 Over two intense days, both sides presented their cases.
-Keystone Mutual’s lawyer, Thomas Grant, argued that the policy’s fine print clearly excluded structural damages caused by floods affecting the farmhouse itself, referencing specific clauses and prior case precedents.
+Keystone Mutual’s lawyer, the claimant, argued that the policy’s fine print clearly excluded structural damages caused by floods affecting the farmhouse itself, referencing specific clauses and prior case precedents.
 Martha’s side countered with expert testimony from a structural engineer, who declared that the damage was a direct result of flooding and that the policy language was misleading and ambiguous.

 Jim Callahan passionately emphasized Martha’s long-standing relationship with Keystone Mutual and her good faith belief that her farmhouse was covered, urging the panel to consider fairness alongside policy language.